pdobb/object_inspector/README.md

 ## Usage

-Given, an object of any type, call ObjectInspector::Inspector.inspect.
+Pass an object of any type into `ObjectInspector::Inspector.inspect`.

 ```ruby
 class MyObject